TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes tracks the health and performance of containers and the cluster as a whole.
 Tools like Prometheus and Grafana can be integrated to visualize and monitor metrics and alerts.

+   Kubernetes provides robust monitoring capabilities to track the health and performance of containers and the overall cluster.
+Integrating tools like Prometheus and Grafana enables users to visualize metrics and set up alerts for proactive management of application performance and reliability.

 ### 8. **Self-Healing**:
    - Kubernetes automatically restarts failed containers, replaces containers, and kills containers that don't respond to health checks.